srtager555/wrapping-letters-react/README.md

 - 1.4.4 error in PerWord solved and home page url added.

+- 1.4.5 I moved the code of the page to Next Js

 ## News

 - Are you have a idea for the library?, share the idea in github(in issue section)